Caring for wool

 Caring correctly for any carpet or rug is the key to it looking beautiful for many years.

-When your Jacaranda carpet is first fitted, please vacuum it frequently.
-Some fibre loss or ‘shedding’ is normal for new carpets, it does not affect appearance or performance and soon stops with frequent vacuuming.
+Please vacuum your newly fitted carpet or rug frequently, some initial fibre loss or ‘shedding’ is normal but will not affect the appearance or performance, and soon stops with frequent vacuuming.

 Please continue to vacuum regularly throughout the life of your floorcovering.
 Vacuum carpets or rugs with the beater bar turned off, beater bars can be activated occasionally on velvets to lift flattened pile.